 There is also some evidence that long-term exposure to benzene might harm reproductive organs.
 Some women who have breathed high levels of benzene for many months have had irregular menstrual periods and ovary shrinkage, but it is not known for certain if benzene caused these effects.
 It is not known if benzene exposure affects the fetus in pregnant women or fertility in men.

 Several government agencies regulate benzene levels and exposures.

-The Occupational Safety & Health Administration (OSHA), the federal agency responsible for health and safety regulations in most workplaces, limits workplace exposure to benzene in the air to 1 ppm (part per million) during an average workday and a maximum of 5 ppm over any 15-minute period.
+The Occupational Safety & Health Administration (OSHA) is the federal agency responsible for health and safety regulations in most workplaces.
+OSHA limits exposure to benzene in the air in most workplaces to 1 ppm (part per million) during an average workday and a maximum of 5 ppm over any 15-minute period.
 When working at potentially higher exposure levels, OSHA requires employers to provide personal protective equipment such as respirators.

-The EPA limited the percentage of benzene allowed in gasoline to an average of 1% (with a maximum of 5%) as of 1990.
-As of 2011, this limit is further reduced to an average of 0.62% (with a maximum of 1.3%).
+The EPA limits the percentage of benzene allowed in gasoline to an average of 0.62% by volume (with a maximum of 1.3%).

 Can I limit my exposure to benzene?